embrace-io/embrace-android-sdk/UPGRADING.md

 Version 7 of the Embrace Android SDK contains the following breaking changes:

+- The `startMoment/endMoment` API has been removed.
+Use `startSpan/recordSpan` instead.
 - `Embrace.AppFramework` is now its own top level class, `AppFramework`
 - `Embrace.LastRunEndState` is now its own top level class, `LastRunEndState`